Shidehsh/DSCI521/README.md

 ## Course Purpose within a Program of Study
 This course provides an application-oriented introduction to quantitative reasoning for data science.
 Hands-on experience is provided with a number analytic techniques and evaluation methods in the context of their quantitative foundations.
 Via implementation, an understanding for method function, applicability, setup, and interpretation is provided under mathematical frameworks.

-This course is a core course in the Data Science Masters program.
+This course is a core course in the Data Science Master's program.

 ## Statement of Expected Learning
 The course objectives are to: